jcampelo/twitterToolRealTimeAnalises/README.md

 # twitterToolRealTimeAnalises
- Peforme analises on twitters using python code
+ Performs analises on twitters using python code